shines77/Disruptor.Net/VS2013-Net 4.5/README.md

 ## Build from source and run tests

 You may also build disruptor directly from the source:
-* you need Visual Studio 2010
+* you need Visual Studio 2010 or Visual Studio 2013 or above
 * run build.bat, it will compile, run the tests and output binaries and results into Target folder

 You can then run the performance tests: runPerfTest.bat